kushaldas/sequredrop-qubesproxy/README.md

 - dproxy: This is the vm which can talk over Tor to the SecureDrop server.
 - dclient: The APPvm without network access.

-Create the above two vms using Fedora 28 template, remember, *dclient* does not have any netvm.
+Create the above two vms using Debian 9 template, remember, *dclient* does not have any netvm.

 # Add the qrexec access policy in the dom0